How to use Thread HomeKit devices with Apple TV and HomePod

 Apple introduced HomeKit in September 2014, with iOS 8.
 They released the Home app in June 2016, and in September 2018, with macOS Mojave, Apple released the Home app for Mac.

-HomeKit was designed to interface with Siri; you can give commands to your iPhone, iPad, Mac, or Apple Watch to activate or disable devices in your home.
+HomeKit was designed to interface with Siri; you can give commands to your iPhone, iPad, Mac, Apple Watch, or HomePod to activate or disable devices in your home.
 Read more about HomeKit in Use Apple HomeKit to automate and secure your home.

 HomeKit works in the background; all you do is add smart home devices and HomeKit manages them.
 You do need a HomeKit hub to be able to access your devices remotely, and this can be any HomePod, Apple TV (4th generation or later), or iPad.